-We often feel frustrated, or suffer emotionally painful experiences.
+We often feel frustrated or suffer emotionally painful experiences.
 We struggle to find a way through.
-We naturally attempt to work things out through intellectual analysis and mind-made interpretation, but no matter how much we think or believe we have discovered answers, even if we apparently solve a particular problem, more questions always arise, and life ultimately never seems to get any easier.
+We naturally attempt to work things out through intellectual analysis and mind-made interpretation, but no matter how much we think or believe we have discovered answers, more questions always arise.

-Often this leads us to attempt to seek deeper meaning.
-We look to all kinds of sources, trying to satisfy this desire for understanding.
+At some point we attempt to seek deeper meaning.
+We look to all kinds of sources, trying to satisfy our desire for understanding.

 This never ending search comes about because the mind and the material world are only surface aspects of the totality of our existence.

-To find true ease and understanding we must explore deeper through quiet contemplation.
-This involves looking for what lies in-between thoughts and behind sensation.
-Through this exploration we can come to a realisation that there is a sense of 'quiet presence' in the background.
+To find lasting ease and understanding we must explore deeper, through quiet contemplation.
+Through exploration we can come to a realisation that there is a sense of 'quiet presence' in the background.

 So what is this 'place'?
 Have we found our spirit or soul?
 What is this?
 Has it always been there?
 Why does it feel that it has a quality of peace and serenity?

-Spiritual guidance can help us to look within and rediscover our own Self - our true inner guide.
+Spiritual guidance can help us to look within and rediscover our true inner guide.